spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-The *Merchant Product* feature provides relation between Products and Merchants.
+The *Marketplace Product* feature provides a relation between Products and Merchants.
-To store data about relations has been created database table `MerchantProductAbstract`.
-All the Product features are remain working as before.
+`MerchantProductAbstract` is a database table used to store data about relations.
+The Product features continue to work as before.
-The additional plugins and widgets have been implemented to support relations between Products and Merchants, on the Storefront.
+On the Storefront, there are additional plugins and widgets to support the relationship between Products and Merchants.
-Products are extended with Merchant Data and when purchased are assigned to appropriate MerchantOrder.
+Products are extended with the merchant's data and, when purchased, are assigned to the appropriate `MerchantOrder`.
-For managing products in Merchant Portal has been introduced special feature, more details about you can find here [Marketplace Merchant Portal Product Management](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/marketplace-merchant-portal-product-management-feature-walkthrough.html).
+See [Marketplace Merchant Portal Product Management](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/marketplace-merchant-portal-product-management-feature-walkthrough.html) to learn more about managing products in the Merchant Portal.

 {% info_block warningBox "User documentation" %}